PramitBarua/SNow/README.md

 * IMDb API

 ## What I learned
-From this project I learned more about how the React library works and was able to successfully make calls to a third party API from my application.
-I also learned about components, component state and multi-page-feeling in a single-page-app.
+From this project, I have learned more about how the React library works and the integration process to make calls to a third-party API from my application.
+I also learned about components, component state, and multi-page-feeling in a single-page-app.

 ## Demo
 ![](demos/demo.gif)

 ## Contact me
-If you like my project you can contact me <pramit.barua@gmail.com>
+If you like my project, you can contact me at <pramit.barua@gmail.com>